-The COVID-19 pandemic altered this seasonal trend in 2020.
+However, the COVID-19 pandemic altered this seasonal trend in both 2020 and 2021 and Net Package ADR was progressively stronger during the second, third and fourth quarters of 2021 than it was in the first quarter of 2021.
 See "Impact of COVID-19 Pandemic" for more information regarding the effects of the COVID-19 pandemic on our results of operations.